STRONGER INDIA

 Who Is Accountable

 The Ministry of Personnel, Public Grievances and Pensions controls civil service conduct and discipline.
 The Central Vigilance Commission oversees anti-corruption enforcement across the central government.
 The Lokpal has jurisdiction over ministers and senior officials but has produced zero prosecutions.
 All three bodies exist.
-None has moved India's corruption score by more than a point in a decade.
+The task now is to fully empower them - with timely appointments, independent investigative staff, and measurable targets.

 What Would It Cost

 DBT transfers saved 2.7 lakh crore rupees by eliminating fake beneficiaries and removing middlemen.
 The savings across 317 schemes and 53 ministries are estimated at 1.14 percent of GDP.
 Expanding digitization requires upfront investment in digital infrastructure, especially in states where internet and banking access is still limited.
-The investment to fix corruption is a fraction of what the country loses by not fixing it.
+The investment to finish the job is a fraction of what the country loses by leaving it incomplete.

 Editorial illustration showing a bureaucratic official being removed from a desk as a digital screen replaces a manual rubber stamp, with a direct arrow flowing to a citizen, representing the removal of human discretion through digitization to reduce corruption.

 Every government service that still requires a physical visit, a manual signature, or an in-person approval is a corruption opportunity.
-India's central government has built the digital tools.
-The states have not been required to use them.
+India's central government has built the digital tools through Digital India.
+States have not been required to use them.
 Making full digitization of state-level business approvals a condition for receiving central government funding would change that fast.

 Georgia's approach points to something India could apply in high-corruption departments - mandatory requalification exams for officials in departments known for high bribery rates, combined with real-time monitoring of complaint patterns by district and department.